-Margo Anderson was born in 1957, and has been interested in historical costume since the age of six.
+Margo Anderson has been interested in historical costume since the age of six.

 She has held a number of costume related jobs, including being a wardrobe attendant and dresser at Harrah’s Casino in Lake Tahoe, renting costumes in San Francisco’s largest costume store, being a stitcher in the costume shop of American Conservatory Theater, selling sewing machines, and running her own bridal alterations and custom dress business.